noopkat/noopkat-posts/meow/oledjs.md

 ![screen 2](http://cl.ly/image/1M272I3w471K/oled-screen02.png)

 The first pixel is located at x0, y0, or 0,0 for short.
-The second pixel is located at x7, y10, or 7,10 for short.
-Remember that we start counting across and down from 0, not one.
+The second pixel is located at x7, y9, or 7,9 for short.
+Remember that we start counting across and down from 0, not 1.

 In order to tell the screen what to display, we manipulate an object called a 'framebuffer'.
 This framebuffer is simply an array containing all of the pixel data.
 Each pixel is either a 0 or a 1.
 A 0 dictates that the pixel is 'off', and a 1 indicates that pixel should be 'on'.
 We send this framebuffer (either all of it at once or only part of it) as data to the OLED screen, which can then interpret it and display our pixels correctly on the screen.
 We prime the screen for the data with some other commands first, but that's not important to dive into right now.